sphinx-doc/sphinx/doc/usage/extensions/math.rst

 .. confval:: mathjax_options

-   The options to script tag for mathjax.
+   The options to the ``script`` tag for MathJax.
 For example, you can set integrity option with following setting::

        mathjax_options = {